 All of the Bonds and all payments of principal, premium, if any, and interest thereon whether at maturity or on a redemption date, together with any interest accruing thereon, shall be special limited obligations of the County and shall be payable and collectible solely from the Pledged Revenues.
 The owner or owners of the Bonds may not look to any general or other fund for the payment of the principal of or interest on such obligations, except the designated special funds pledged therefor.
-The Bonds shall not constitute an indebtedness or a debt of the County within the meaning of any constitutional or statutory provision or limitation, nor shall they be considered or held to be general obligations of the County, and each of the Bonds shall recite that it is payable and collectible solely out of the Pledged Revenues, pledged as set forth in the Bond Ordinance, and that the holders thereof may not look to any general or other municipal fund for the payment of the principal of and interest on the Bonds.
+The Bonds shall not constitute an indebtedness or a debt of the County within the meaning of any constitutional or statutory provision or limitation, nor shall they be considered or held to be general obligations of the Pledged Revenues, pledged as set forth in the Bond Ordinance, and that the holders thereof may not look to any general or other municipal fund for the payment of the principal of and interest on the Bonds.
 Nothing herein shall prevent the County from applying other funds of the County legally available therefor to the payment of the Bonds, in its sole discretion.